aodoming/Pewlett_Hackard_Analysis_ADominguez/README.md

-# Pewlett_Hackard_Analysis_ADominguez-
+## DESCRIPTION
 Create Entity Relationship Diagrams(ERDs), perform data modeling, and complete analysis on an employee database using SQL techniques.

-BRIEF PROJECT SUMMARY
+In this project, we learn about data modeling, engineering, and analysis.
+Applying our knowledge of DataFrames and tabular data, we create entity relationship diagrams (ERDs), import data into a database, troubleshoot common errors, and create queries that use data to answer questions using SQL techniques.

+### SITUATION/TASK
 A company's baby boomer cohort will be retiring at a rapid rate.
 The company wants to who would be retiring in the next few years, who would meet the criteria for retirement packages and how many positions will come available as a result.
 The database analysis will future proof the company by generating a list of all employees getting ready to retire, who is eligible for the retirement package and retirees       who could be potential mentors and a resource for the company.

+### APPROACH
+* Use an ERD to understand relationships between SQL tables.
+* Create new tables in pgAdmin by using different joins.
+* Write basic- to intermediate-level SQL statements.
+* Export new tables to a CSV file.

+### RESULTS
 The following are the findings from the database analysis:
-        Number of Individuals retiring: 443,308
+* Number of Individuals retiring: 443,308
-        Number of Individuals being hired: 32,860
+* Number of Individuals being hired: 32,860
-        Number of individuals available for mentorship role:2382
+* Number of individuals available for mentorship role:2382

-      Recommendation for further analysis on this data set.
-      Further analysis of this data set could involve querying for a list of eligible retirees per department by title by date.

 PNG OF YOUR ERD
 ![ERD](EmployeeDB.png)

 -----------------------------------------------------CODE----------------------------------------------------------